amanullah-1/sentinelisk/readme.md

 It is not advisable to extend the Sentinel controller classes; you will be better off in the long run creating your own controllers from scratch.

 ### Documentation & Questions
-Check the [Wiki](https://github.com/rydurham/Sentinel/wiki) for more information about the package:
+Check the [Wiki](https://github.com/usap/sentinelisk/wiki) for more information about the package:
 * Config Options
 * Events & Listeners
 * Seed & Migration Details
 * Default Routes

-Any questions about this package should be posted [on the package website](http://www.ryandurham.com/projects/sentinel/).

-### Localization
-Sentinel has been translated into several other languages, and new translations are always welcome!
-Check out the [Sentinel Page](https://crowdin.com/project/sentinel) on CrowdIn for more details.